CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/SNMP Guide/index.md

+---
+title: SNMP Guide for Cambria FTC & Cluster
+---

+# SNMP Setup and Testing with FTC/Cluster

 Section 1: How to setup and use WinSNMP with FTC and Cluster?

-1. Search for Add or Remove programs in the Windows search bar
+Search for Add or Remove programs in the Windows search bar

-2. Under Apps & features select Optional features
+Under Apps & features select Optional features

-3. Click Add a feature, search for SNMP
+Click Add a feature, search for SNMP

-4. Select SNMP option from list and Click Install
+Select SNMP option from list and Click Install

 ![Screenshot](01_screenshot.png)

-5. Go to service manager (services.msc)
+Go to service manager (services.msc)

-6. Double click SNMP Service and go security tab (if no tab exists, close service manager and reopen)
+Double click SNMP Service and go security tab (if no tab exists, close service manager and reopen)

-7. Hit Add for community and add "public" as READ ONLY, "private" as ReadWrite

-8. Select Accept SNMP packets from any host (or, specify machine name for SNMP Manager)

 ![Screenshot](02_screenshot.png)

+Hit Add for community and add "public" as READ ONLY, "private" as ReadWrite

+Select Accept SNMP packets from any host (or, specify machine name for SNMP Manager)

-9. go Traps tab.
+go Traps tab.

-10. Set community name as "public"
+Set community name as "public"

-11. Trap destination as IP address of your machine
+Trap destination as IP address of your machine

-12. Click Apply to save settings

 ![Screenshot](03_screenshot.png)

+Click Apply to save settings

-13. Make sure that snmp.exe is running in the system from task manager
+Make sure that snmp.exe is running in the system from task manager

 Section 2: Testing WinSNMP with FTC and Cluster using snmpwalk tool and snmptrapd.